 For quirky but cosy and friendly accommodation in Mértola itself, you could stay in the historical Casa Visconde de Bouzoes

-If you can get there in May, you might catch the annual Islamic festival.
+If you can get there in May, you might catch the biennial Islamic festival.

 You could combine your trip with a visit to the open air mining museum and river beach at Mina de São Domingos.